xlnwel/model-free-algorithms/algo/off_policy/readme.md

     The downside is:

-    - This makes the algorithm more fluctuate at the convergence, but this could be mitigated by learning rate decay
+    - This makes the algorithm more fluctuate at the convergence, but this could be mitigated by learning rate decay and large batch size.
     - This causes loss of control of the number of updates per environment step, which is sometimes required when doing research experiments, but we do not concern it here.

 ## Experimental Results